 All decisions resulting from an appeal review shall be final.
 Although a verbal notification may be provided to the student who requested the appeal review, an e-mail notification of the decision shall be sent within twenty days of the receipt of the appeal.

-An appeal of the outcome of a student conduct case is a formal document that becomes a part of the student’s conduct record.
-It is important to formulate the contents carefully and to write it in a clear, concise and logical manner.
+An appeal of the outcome of a community standards case is a formal document that becomes a part of the student’s conduct record.
+It is important to formulate the contents carefully and to write them in a clear, concise, and logical manner.
 Proper grammar and spelling are expected.

 Appeals that are not filed properly or are missing information will not be considered.
-Appeals should be submitted to StudentConduct10@keene.edu.
-Please copy the information below and include all of it in your appeal email:
+Appeals should be submitted through the following form: Community Standards Appeal Form.
+Please only submit appeals through this form.

-If you have questions about how to write your appeal, please contact the Student Conduct Office at StudentConduct10@keene.edu.
+If you have questions about how to write your appeal, please contact the Office of Community Standards.

 Recordkeeping and Release of Information

-Written Records - The Dean of Students Office maintains records of conduct actions, including written reports and electronic or paper copies of letters, as well as academic honesty sanctions that are forwarded from the Office of Academic Affairs.
-Student conduct records are also maintained in the Student Conduct Office.
+Written Records - The Dean of Students Office maintains records of conduct actions, including written reports and electronic copies of letters.
+Community Standards records are also maintained in the Office of Community Standards.
 These confidential records cannot be removed and are accessible only in accordance with the Family Educational Rights and Privacy Act (FERPA).

-“Disciplinary Suspension” and “Disciplinary Dismissal" are entered on a student’s academic transcript as well as in his or her official file.
-A student initiated leave of absence or a withdrawal during the suspension timeframe shall not be a basis for the removal of this notation.
-The notation of "Disciplinary Dismissal" shall not be removed from a student's transcript except for good cause upon the direction of the Vice President for Student Affairs.
+“Disciplinary Suspension” and “Disciplinary Expulsion” are entered on a student’s academic transcript as well as in their official file.
+A student-initiated leave of absence or a withdrawal during the suspension timeframe shall not be a basis for the removal of this notation.

 Audio Recordings - All cases that are referred to a Hearing Board are recorded.
-The audio recordings are the property of the College and may not be duplicated without the permission of the Director of Student Conduct or a designee.
+The audio recordings are the property of the College and may not be duplicated without the permission of the Director of Community Standards or a designee.
 Students are not permitted to make their own recordings of hearings.
-Students who may be preparing an appeal can request to review the official recording.
-Unless otherwise authorized by the Vice President for Student Affairs and/or ordered by a court of law, the review of the audio recording of the conduct hearings shall be limited to those involved in the case, their advisors, the Hearing Officer or Hearing Board members, the Coordinator of Student Conduct, Appeal Officer, and the Vice President.
+Students who may be preparing an appeal can request an appointment to review the official recording.
+Unless otherwise authorized by the Dean of Students and/or ordered by a court of law, the review of the audio recording of the conduct hearings shall be limited to those involved in the case, their Advisors, the Hearing Officer or Hearing Board members, the Appeal Officer, Assistant Dean of Students, Dean of Students, and the Associate Vice President of Student Engagement.
 Deliberations of the Hearing Board shall not be recorded.
-All audio recordings of College conduct hearings shall be destroyed 30 days after the deadline for filing an appeal has passed or the appeal has been decided.
+All audio recordings of College Community Standards hearings are typically saved for at least 30 days after the deadline for filing an appeal has passed or the appeal has been decided.

-Parental Notification - In accordance with FERPA, limited information will be released from a student’s educational record.
-In cases where a dependent student is found responsible for a violation(s) that results in the student being placed on Disciplinary Restriction and/or College Probation, the student’s parent or legal guardian will be notified of the action.
-Parents will also be notified when their student has been called to a suspension-level hearing.
+Parental Notification - In accordance with FERPA, limited information will be released from a student’s Educational Record.
+In cases where a dependent student is found responsible for a violation(s) that results in the student being placed on Disciplinary Restriction, College Probation, Deferred Suspension, Suspension or Expulsion, or when the Good Samaritan Policy is invoked the student’s parent or legal guardian will be notified of the action (if the student would have received Conduct Probation or higher).

 Section 152 of the Internal Revenue Code (IRS) will determine a student’s dependency and the College will use the information maintained in the College’s student information system.
-In cases where the student does not receive financial aid, she or he will have the opportunity to provide this information to the Coordinator of Student Conduct or his or her designee.
+In cases where the student does not receive financial aid, she or he will have the opportunity to provide this information to the Assistant Dean of Students or their designee.